jlfranklin/techbook/docs/00-engineering/Php/drupal.md

 #### How we do this

 * AddThis / ShareThis / AddToAny are services that offer code snippets and analytics.
+They should be reviewed for current privacy concerns and the client's governance policy before use.

 #### When to use